cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -t, --target {6,7s,7w,7as,7aw}
-                         selects target processor version and edition (version  6,  version 7 with standard processor or world processor, version 7 rev. A with standard processor or world processor) -e, --passes {1..1000}
+                         selects target processor version and edition (version  6,  version 7 with standard processor or world processor, version 7 rev. A with standard processor or world processor) -i, --instruction-limit {1..100000}
+                         sets the maximal number of instructions for the speed optimizations -e, --passes {1..1000}
                          sets maximal number of optimization passes to be made -g, --goal {SIZE,SPEED,AUTO}